 06 – Charles Ferraro – UTA

 06 – Rob Herting – Verve (now at CAA)

 04 – David Saunders – APA

-Madhouse Entertainment, led by four-time individual management leader Adam Kolbrenner may have only topped the list twice – 2012 (11) and 2014 (9), but for every other of their seven years making the list, they landed in second place – 2010 (4), 2011 (5), 2013 (8), 2014 (9) and 2015 (6) and hold the title of the most projects represented by a management company, with 51 of the 554 (9%) managed projects overall.
-And to top it all off, as mentioned above Kolbrenner has led the pack for individual managers 4 of the 7 years, and represented 40 of the 51 (78%) Madhouse projects.
+As mentioned above, Madhouse Entertainment, led by four-time individual management leader Adam Kolbrenner may have only topped the list twice before doing so again this year – 2012 (11) and 2014 (9), but for every other of their seven years making the list, they landed in second place – 2010 (4), 2011 (5), 2013 (8), 2014 (9) and 2015 (6) and hold the title of the most projects represented by a management company, with 58 of the 634 (9%) managed projects overall.
+And to top it all off, as mentioned above Kolbrenner has led the pack for individual managers 4 of the 7 years, and represented 44 of the 58 (76%) Madhouse projects.

 THE TOP MANAGEMENT COMPANIES BY YEAR: